-- 12.1 At the regional level, the London Plan requires all development to make the most efficient use of land, reflecting its connectivity and accessibility by existing and future transport, walking, and cycling routes. - To support the preparation of the new Local Plan, Lewisham Council has prepared and published a Transport Strategy and Local Implementation Plan (LIP) (2019).
+- 12.1 At the regional level, the London Plan requires all development to make the most efficient use of land, reflecting its connectivity and accessibility by existing and future transport, walking, and cycling routes. - 12.2 To support the preparation of the new Local Plan, Lewisham Council has prepared and published a Transport Strategy and Local Implementation Plan (LIP) (2019).
 This covers the period from 2019 until 2041 and acts as Lewisham's main transport strategy. - 12.3 Lewisham Council has prepared and published an Infrastructure Delivery Plan (2022).
 This sets out and prioritises the necessary transport infrastructure improvements and investment required to support the planned-for growth contained within the new Local Plan.
-It has been prepared in partnership with the relevant internal and external infrastructure providers, including the transport authorities inclusive of TfL and Network Rail. - 12.4 Lewisham Council has prepared and published the A21 Corridor Development Framework (2022).
-It assesses the development potential of the land alongside this strategic road that runs south from Lewisham town centre down to the borough boundary with Bromley, and beyond.
+It has been prepared in partnership with the relevant internal and external infrastructure providers, including the transport authorities inclusive of TfL and Network Rail. - 12.4 Phase 1 of the Bakerloo Line Extension will provide improvements to the rail infrastructure within the boroughs of Lewisham and Southwark.
+Both parties have worked together closely with the GLA and TfL to plan the route.
+This includes early-stage feasibility studies, supporting the business case for the Bakerloo Line Extension including by preparing and publishing the BLE Economic Assessment Report (2020) and providing support on a range of public consultations.